Ana Kriégel murder trial: accused says she ‘asked him out’ before disappearance

 This boy, Boy A, had told gardaí he asked Ana to meet him in a local park to talk about their “relationship issues”, Sergeant Aonghus Hussey told the court.

-Sgt Dunne was in the park with Boy A, his co-accused Boy B and Boy A’s father on the day after Ana went missing.
+Sgt Hussey was in the park with Boy A, his co-accused Boy B and Boy A’s father on the day after Ana went missing.

 Gardaí wanted the boys to show them the route they walked with Ana.